Oakridge International School: History

 The school was established by educationist Shomie Das along with Naga Tummala and Raj Yarlagadda in 2001.
 The school opened on 11 June 2001, in rented premises in Jubilee Hills.

-In 2002 the campus moved to Khajaguda, Hyderabad.
-The new campus covers 10.5 acre and was inaugurated by chief minister N. Chandrababu Naidu.
+In 2002, the campus moved to Khajaguda, Hyderabad.
+The new campus covers 10.5 acre and was inaugurated by Chief Minister N. Chandrababu Naidu.
 The school has over 3000 students.

-In 2019, People Combine divested majority ownership of Oakridge International to Nord Anglia Education for an estimated price of about ₹16 billion.
+In 2019, People Combine divested majority ownership of Oakridge International to Nord Anglia Education for an estimated ₹16 billion.

-It was later opened in another branch, Bachupally spreading over 8 acres offering international and holistic education for students, in the curricula of CBSE, IBDP, and CAIE.
+A second Hyderabad campus opened at Bachupally, covering 8 acres and offering the CBSE, IBDP, and CAIE curricula.